TheLancashireman/DhG2/doc/GettingStarted.md

 ## Setup

-Create a directory in your home directory called .DhG and copy the example.cfg file from the DhG2 installation to "~/.DhG/config".
-Edit the new file; You need to change two of the configuration parameters in there:

-* db_dir specifies the location directory of your card file database.
+Create a directory in your home directory called .DhG and copy the minimal.cfg file from the DhG2 installation to "~/.DhG/config".
+Edit the new file; You need to change the value of the db_dir variable so that it specifies the location of the directory of your card file database.
-* tmpl_path specifies the locations of templates.

 You can place your database wherever you like.
 Create the directory before running DhG.

-To start with, set tmpl_path to point to the templates subdirectory of your DhG2 installation.

 In addition, the default "editor" setting might not suit your personal taste.
 Choose a text editor that you're comforable with. "gedit" or "nano" might be better than the default "vi" for many people.